-- 2. In the event there are major changes in the socio-economic conditions in the City or in legislation that impacts the Consolidated Plan, a substantial amendment to the Consolidated Plan may become a necessity.
-In this event, similar procedures with respect to Public Hearing, 30-day comment period, accepting and responding to comments, and publication/distribution/availability of the amendment will be followed as described above for the basic Consolidated Plan prior to City Council approval and authorization for submittal to HUD for review and approval.
-Those conditions that would trigger a substantial amendment with respect to project activities funded by the program are described in detail later in this document. - Continuum of Care Planning Process for McKinney/Vento and ESGP funds
+2. In the event there are major changes in the socio-economic conditions in the City or in legislation that impacts the Consolidated Plan, a substantial amendment to the Consolidated Plan may become a necessity.
+In this event, similar procedures with respect to Public Hearing, 30-day comment period, accepting and responding to comments, and publication/ distribution/availability of the amendment will be followed as described above for the basic Consolidated Plan prior to City Council approval and authorization for submittal to HUD for review and approval.
+Those conditions that would trigger a substantial amendment with respect to project activities funded by the program are described in detail later in this document.

+3. Continuum of Care Planning Process for McKinney/Vento and ESGP funds

-The City of Duluth collaborates with St. Louis County (SLC) in the Continuum of Care (CoC) process to end homelessness.
+The City of Duluth collaborates with St. Louis County (SLC) in the

+Continuum of Care (CoC) process to end homelessness.
 The goal of the CoC is to help homeless people achieve self-sufficiency and stability in permanent housing.
-Through the CoC process, SLC annually coordinates applications to secure funding through HUD's SuperNOFA for Homeless Assistance under the McKinney-Vento Act.
+Through the CoC, SLC annually coordinates data gathering and analysis, as well as applications to secure funding through HUD's SuperNOFA for Homeless Assistance under the McKinney-Vento Act.
 The City of Duluth annually receives Emergency Shelter Grant (ESG) funds, through the McKinney-Vento Act, for housing and services for homeless people in Duluth.
-As a part of the SuperNOFA process, the City will work with the County to review applications submitted by service providers, transitional and permanent housing providers, and homeless shelter providers and makes funding recommendations to HUD for the SuperNOFA process.
-In an effort to better coordinate services and resources, this committee will also make recommendations to the CD Committee or City Council for Duluth's ESG funding.
+As a part of the SuperNOFA process, the City will work with the County to review applications submitted by service providers, transitional and permanent housing providers, and homeless shelter providers.
+The City will also work with the CoC to make funding recommendations to HUD for the SuperNOFA process.
+In an effort to coordinate services and resources, this committee may also make recommendations to the CD Committee and City Council for Duluth's ESG funding.
+The City will continue to collaborate with the CoC on the Homelessness Management Information System (HMIS) and Coordinated Entry process, and will occasionally report to the CoC governance board regarding City programs.